brian-smith-github/mel80_64_int_top5/README.md

     Can all be dropped to surprisingly low levels.
 I've been experimenting with this in the same way the LLM folks are toying with low-bit quantized weights, seeing how low they can go while maintaining decent results.
-Levels as low as 3 bits for the sample data, 2 bits for the window function and 2 bits for the FFT twiddles seem acceptable, paving the way for potential 8-bit feature extraction!
+Levels as low as 4 bits (scaled) for the sample data, 2 bits for the window function and 2 bits for the FFT twiddles seem acceptable, paving the way for potential 8-bit feature extraction!
 - Conversion to cepstrum data via DCT is a bad idea - more recent research bears this out, Whisper forgoes DCT and works on high-dimensional raw low-mel bin data (80 mel bins), which is computationally more intsnse but acceptable